technology-toolbox/website/content/blog/jjameson/2021/10/04/is-hgsLZ7Rm-a-good-password.md

 (somewhat lengthy) passphrases comprised of random _words_.

-[The word list used by Bitwarden](https://github.com/bitwarden/jslib/blob/master/common/src/misc/wordlist.ts) contain nearly 8,000 items.
+[The word list used by Bitwarden](https://github.com/bitwarden/jslib/blob/master/common/src/misc/wordlist.ts) contains nearly 8,000 items.
 By default, it generates passphrases with three words separated by a dash (`-`).
 Here is an example:

 > `doorman-blatancy-litter`